CocoHasar/Learning_data_sciences/README.md

-A journey about learning how to learn machines to learn
+A journey about learning how to teach machines to learn